Seravo/docs/_posts/2015-10-12-how-to-install-vagrant.md

 To use Virtualbox make sure you have ```vt-x``` enabled in your BIOS.

 [Install Vagrant 2.0.4](https://releases.hashicorp.com/vagrant/2.0.4/).
-Don't install the latest version, as there is compatability issues with the current version of Seravo WordPress Vagrant box.
+Don't install the latest version, as there is compatibility issues with the current version of Seravo WordPress Vagrant box.

 ```bash
 sudo apt-get install -y virtualbox virtualbox-dkms